No Dead Ends: Replacing Unavailable Components in Projects and Design Ideas

 Replace green quartz with emerald, tsavorite or vesuvianite for a high-end design--or meet a price point by replacing emerald beads with green quartz, acrylic, or Celestial Crystal and Czech glass

 In this example, what she likes most is the way the pieces create a "fluffy" shape.
-So she'd replace the Swarovski donuts and oval fancy stones with similar shapes made of Celestial Crystal™ or gemstone, and replace the sterling silver-filled wire with Wrapit® wire.
+So she'd replace the Crystal Passions donuts and oval fancy stones with similar shapes made of Celestial Crystal™ or gemstone, and replace the sterling silver-filled wire with Wrapit® wire.

 Is it the color only?